 - Estimated annual packaging volumes by category

-Upon completion, you receive an ERA registration number.
-This number is your official Austrian packaging producer ID.
-It is what Amazon Austria and other marketplaces will ask for.
+Upon completion, you have an EDM registration.
+This is your official Austrian packaging producer identification, and it is what Amazon Austria and other marketplaces will ask for.

 Step 2: Register with ARA

-With your ERA number, proceed to ARA (ara.at) to sign up as a system participant.
-ARA's registration portal links directly to ERA, so it can verify your pre-registration.
-You will need to provide your ERA number, company details, and an estimate of your packaging by material and level.
+With your EDM registration in place, proceed to ARA (ara.at) to sign up as a system participant.
+You will need to provide your registration details, company details, and an estimate of your packaging by material and level.

 ARA will issue you a participation contract.
 Once signed and processed, you are enrolled and can begin submitting declarations.